kee950909/kee950909/README.md

 - 👋 Hi, I’m @kee950909
 - 👀 I’m interested in any form of outdoor recreation!
 - 🌱 I’m currently learning html and css!
-- 💞️ I’m looking to collaborate on web development skill building projects!
+- 💞️ I’m looking to focus on web development skill building projects!
 - 📫 How to reach me: kevin.e.evers@gmail.com

 <!---